eacho1/eacho1.github.io/README.md

-# uWaterlooSailBotTeam
+# y/doods
-this is uwaterloo sail bot team's website
+this is a hackathon project to display doodles